lake-wg/authz/draft-selander-ace-ake-authz.md

 V may in principle use different credentials for authenticating to U and to W (CRED_R is used for the former).
 However, V MUST prove possession of private key of PK_V to W, since W is asserting (by means of a voucher sent to U) that this credential belongs to V.

-In this version of the draft is assumed that V authenticates to W with PK_V using some authentication protocol providing proof of possession of the private key, for example TLS 1.3 {{RFC8446}}.
+In this version of the draft is assumed that V authenticates to W with the public key PK_V using some authentication protocol providing proof of possession of the private key, for example TLS 1.3 {{RFC8446}}.
 A future version of this draft may specify explicit proof of possession of the private key of PK_V in VREQ, e.g., by including a signature of the contents of the voucher request made with the private key corresponding to PK_V.

 ## Authorization Server (W)